 What is Rate Parity?

 It is important to distinguish rate parity from price integrity.
 Price integrity is the practice of controlling your retail price across all channels.
 This ensures that consumers are paying the same for a given product regardless of where they shop for the product.
-The key difference however, is that the supplier has the ability to reduce or change their direct rates without having to change the rates on other channels, giving the supplier the advantage of providing best rate guarantees for direct customers.
+The key difference however, is that the provider has the ability to reduce or change their direct rates without having to change the rates on other channels, giving the provider the advantage of providing best rate guarantees for direct customers.